MDAnalysis/MDAnalysis.github.io/_posts/2021-09-02-gsoc-final-report-orion.md

  I am also thankful for Google's generous support of open source software.

-It has been an awesome ride 🎢
+It has been an amazing ride 🎢

 -- @orioncohen